 Despite the most common causes, there are many different treatment options offered by the podiatry physicians at Tri-County Foot & Ankle.
 For less severe cases, conservative home remedies such as taking anti-inflammatory drugs to alleviate pain, applying ice packs to the bottom of your foot and heel, slowly stretching and exercising your feet to re-strengthen the tissue, and using orthotic devices to overcome issues such as over-pronation are all ways to help manage your plantar fasciitis.

 For more severe cases, shockwave therapy has become a common solution for plantar fasciitis.
 Shockwave therapy can effectively break up the tissue on the bottom of your foot which facilitates healing and regeneration.
 This fights the chronic pain caused by plantar fasciitis.
 Even if this doesn’t work, surgery is always a final option.
 Surgery on the tissue itself can be done to permanently correct the issue and stop the inflammation and pain in your heels.

-No matter what the case may be, consulting your podiatrist is the first and best step to recovery.
-Even the slightest amount of heel pain could be the first stage of plantar fasciitis.
-Untreated symptoms can lead to the tearing and overstretching of tissue.
-Because the tearing of tissue can be compounded if it remains ignored, it canevolve into asevere case.
-The solution is early detection and early treatment.Talk to your podiatrist about the possibilities of plantar fasciitis if you’re experiencing heel pain.
+No matter what the case may be however, seeking the immediate care of your podiatrist is the first and best step to recovery.
+Even the slightest amount of heel pain could be the first stages of plantar fasciitis and the initial onset of tearing and overstretching of that band of tissue.
+On top of this, because the tearing of this tissue can be compounded if it remains ignored, it could become a more severe case than it needs to be.
+The solution to this is early detection and early treatment, so be sure to talk to your podiatrist about the possibilities of plantar fasciitis if you’re experiencing heel pain.